Creating an AI Agent

 Example Use CasesDescription

-Sales EnablementWith adding tools to provide data to an LLM, AI can be used to interpret and answer questions reguarding data that is important to the Sales team.
-Sales management needs a way to quickly get answers around upcoming planned deals?
-Connect an LLM (using an Agent) to your sales pipeline data and now questions get answered quickly.
+Sales EnablementBy adding tools to provide data to an LLM, AI can be used to interpret and answer questions regarding data that is important to the Sales team.
+Does sales management need a way to quickly get answers around upcoming planned deals?
+Connect an LLM (using an Agent) to your sales pipeline data, and now questions get answered quickly.

 Informational ChatbotsUsing tool flows to provide chatbots with more information.
-This will provide the responses from LLMs to be more constistant and correct.
+This will provide the responses from LLMs to be more consistent and correct.

 Example